So, you say you want to visit the railroad....

 All passengers are encouraged to wear comfortable clothing.
 Shoes are required.
 Please be aware that the steam engines may emit soot and other particles that could ruin good clothes.
 If you wear really nice clothes to ride the trains, the club suggests that you ride behind the diesel engines.

 All right, quit reading and come see us.
-Trains are in operation on the third Saturday of every month between May and October (except August), weather permitting.
-Hours of operation are 12:00 p.m. until 4:00 p.m.
+Trains are in operation on the third Saturday of every month May thru October, weather permitting.
+Hours of operation are 12:00 p.m. until 4:00 p.m, however, ticket sales will stop at 3:45 pm.
 See the Calendar page for more information.